Brian Bagdonas, Director

 Brian Bagdonas is a co-owner/operator at Stumptown Printers.
 For close to 20 years he has dirtied his hands and subsequently dirtied keyboards in print-shops and newspapers in Ohio, Arizona & Oregon.
 He is an active member in Portland, Oregon’s traditional music community and is a founding member and organizer for the not-for-profit Portland Old Time Music Gathering.
 He has volunteered & taught printing workshops at the Independent Publishing Resource Center, and has received a certificate for typecasting from Monotype University.

 Connie Blauwkamp has more than 20 years experience delivering marketing and communications programs for non-profits, technology start-ups and Fortune 500 companies.
-Connie is a partner of Buzzworm Studios, an artist services company that provides photography and printmaking services to artists.
+Connie is a partner of Buzzworm Studios.
 She has an MBA from the University of Oregon and a Bachelor of Arts in English.

 Chris Chen, Director and Vice Chair